pdjr-signalk-plugins/sunphases/README.md

 ## Configuration

-The first time the plugin executes after installation it will use the following default configuration:
+The plugin includes the following embedded default configuration which replicates as far as possible the default Signal K behaviour.

 ```
 {
   "root": "environment.sunphases.",